MJaroslav/dotfiles-mate-xmonad/README.md

+# dotfiles-mate-xmonad

-# dotfiles for my linux mint MATE/xmonad configuration
+dotfiles for my linux mint MATE/xmonad configuration.

 **Warning: This dotfiles can contain files that specific only for my system.**